When was the winery created?

 Who was Benoni Harrison?

-Benoni Harrison was the owner of the estate from 1827, when he purchased the land at auction, until his death in 1869.
+Benoni Harrison was the owner of the estate from 1827, when he purchased the land at auction until he died in 1869.
 He is the one who named the estate La Grange.
 Benoni was Prince William County’s Delegate to the General Assembly in 1849 and 1850.